WSU-kduncan/ceg3120-cicd-samanthabarnum/README-CD.md

       - Clears the way so the script can pull the new image and create a fresh container without naming drama.
 3. If no container exists:
     - It just prints `none here` and continues on, I had that for debugging purposes.
-    - It just prints `none here` and continues on, I had that for debugging purposes.
+4. Force removes the image with `docker rmi -f $IMAGE_NAME`
-4. Pulls the latest image from DH:
+5. Pulls the latest image from DH:
     - Grabs the newest copy of `barnum9/barnum-ceg3120:latest` to make sure the freshest version is used.
-    - Grabs the newest copy of `barnum9/barnum-ceg3120:latest` to make sure the freshest version is used.
-5. Runs a new container:
+6. Runs a new container:
-    - Names the container `angular-app`.
-    - Runs it detached with `-d`, so it stays alive in the background.
-    - Uses `--restart unless-stopped` so the container automatically restarts if the instance reboots, unless I manually stop it.
-This was super annoying to figure out.
-    - Maps port 4200 inside the container, to port 80 on the EC2 instance, so I can access the app at the EIP without needing to specify a port.
     - Names the container `angular-app`.
     - Runs it detached with `-d`, so it stays alive in the background.
     - Uses `--restart unless-stopped` so the container automatically restarts if the instance reboots, unless I manually stop it.
 This was super annoying to figure out.